jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians6.md

 >Take the helmet of salvation and the sword of the Spirit, which is the word of God.

 #### v.18
-> And pray in the Spirit on all occassions with all kinds of prayers and requests.
+> And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the saints.

 See more in [[prayerSpirit]].
 See also [Jude 20](Jude#v.20).